 3. Adding QR Codes to an assignment so students can check their answers.

-7. Create a print art project and add animation in a particular spot by adding a QR Code.
-Here is an example of how advertisers are doing this.
-"Print Campaigns."
+7. Design a print art project and incorporate animation into a specific area by integrating a QR code.
+Here's an example of how advertisers are implementing this technique in their "Print Campaigns."

 What ideas would you add to this list?